sscholbe/monte-carlo/README.md

 ### How to make it run fast

 The simulation is written in OpenCL for CPUs and GPUs.
-This language allows you to get the most out of your processor by paralellizing your computations nicely over many processing elements (PEs).
+This framework allows you to get the most out of your processor by letting you parallelize your computations nicely over many processing elements (PEs).

 A Monte Carlo simulation is just repeating the same experiment over and over with almost no dependence between the iterations (except in this case a loss aggregation).
-This allows for heavy parallelization, which can be nicely done in OpenCL, where we can split up the iteration per PE.
+This allows for heavy parallelization, which can be nicely done in OpenCL, where we can split up the iterations.
 The scheduling is then done by the software and hardware.

 ### How to make it run very fast